 Step back in time when Kings and Queens ruled at Medieval Times.
 You and the family can pick which Knight you’ll cheer on as you dine on a 4-course meal.
 Dinner includes garlic bread, soup, roasted chicken, corn, potatoes, and dessert.
 The cost of admission starts at $55.95 for adults and $28.95 for children 12 and under.

 Important Update: We have made several resort updates in response to COVID-19.
-Updates such as complimentary to-go breakfast instead of our buffet, staff procedures, and more all make your stay at South Bay both fun and safe!
+At this time we will not longer offer the complimentary breakfast buffet.
+Staff procedures including enhanced cleaning practices, wearing masks, social distancing, and more will be standard to make your stay at South Bay both fun and safe!